dgroomes/aws-playground/README.md

 * [ ] Consider renaming the 'echo' module something like 'data-enricher'.
 In playground examples, I want to model at vaguely realistic and useful problems and solutions.
 If I retool 'echo' as more of a message enricher which has to deal with JSON, then it becomes more interesting.
 And usefully, it can still be de-coupled from the Lambda code.
-* [ ] Make an AWS App Runner example.
+* [ ] IN PROGRESS Make an AWS App Runner example.
 To me, App Runner is at the same level of convenience as Lambda.
 It's just at a (much) higher price point because of the always-on thing.

 ## Reference